 Volunteer and Pro Bono Opportunities

-IDP is regularly works with volunteers to work with us on: hotline intake and advisals; graphic design; film, webinar, and podcast production; know-your-rights materials; web design; legal representation, including deportation defense, petitions for review in federal courts, habeas corpus litigation in federal courts, state post-conviction relief; legal research.
+IDP regularly works with volunteers in the following areas: hotline intake and advisals; graphic design; film, webinar, and podcast production; web design; legal representation, including deportation defense, petitions for review in federal courts, habeas corpus litigation in federal courts, state post-conviction relief; legal research.
 If you are interested in volunteering with IDP or serving as pro bono counsel, please contact us at [email protected]